 The Executive Chairman directs the orientation of a new director upon his or her election to the board.
 In the course of an orientation, the new director receives a comprehensive documentary orientation package that includes the current version of the Company's "Directors Information Manual."
-The manual contains, among other salient documents, the principal governance, disclosure, insider trading, EHS and ethics policies of the Company, the charters of the board and its committees, the Company's expectations concerning the role and conduct of a director, a description of the resources available to a director, the cyclical agenda of the board and each of its committees, a four year schedule of regular meetings, details of the Company's directors and officers insurance coverage and organizational charts of the Company's corporate entities and key managers.
+The manual contains, among other salient documents, the principal governance, disclosure, insider trading, EHS and ethics policies of the Company, the mandate of the board and the charters of its committees, the Company's expectations concerning the role and conduct of a director, a description of the resources available to a director, the cyclical agenda of the board and each of its committees, a two year schedule of regular meetings, details of the Company's directors and officers insurance coverage and organizational charts of the Company's corporate entities and key managers.
 The new director also receives access to the recent public disclosure and regulatory filings of the Company, recent news releases and analysts' reports.
-In addition to the foregoing, the new director receives copies of the Company's most recent strategic plan and its most recent budget as well as copies of the CEO's quarterly "Board Letters" for the preceding year, which provide a detailed account of developments within the industries and economic environment in which the Company operates, the Company's markets and customers, business trends, strategic development initiatives and opportunities, human resources development possibilities, technology procurement plans, infrastructure changes and organizational modifications.
+In addition to the foregoing, the new director obtains access to the Company's board portal which contains, among other things, copies of the Company's recent strategic plan and its most recent budget as well as copies of the CEO's quarterly "Board Letters" for the preceding year, which provide a detailed account of developments within the industries and economic environment in which the Company operates, the Company's markets and customers, business trends, strategic development initiatives and opportunities, human resources development possibilities, technology procurement plans, infrastructure changes and organizational modifications.
 The new director also receives copies of the equity compensation and other long-term incentive plans in effect for the senior management of the Company.